RV De-Winterization: Get Your RV Ready for Spring

 - Let it sit for at least four hours.
 Overnight is even better.
 I usually find it easiest to start this process on Saturday afternoon and then finish on Sunday.

-- Drain the water and flush it out of the pipes until you cannot smell any bleach.
+- Drain the freshwater tank and refill with fresh, unbleached water.
+Flush it out of the pipes until you cannot smell any bleach, similar to how you flushed the antifreeze out.

 Your water system should be safe for drinking.